cduttosf/about-me/claire.md

 Hi, my name is Claire.
 I live in Oakland, CA
 My favorite animal is a giraffe
-My favorite color is green
+My favorite color is blue